NexPlayer/NexPlayer_HTML5_Documentation/3rdParties.md

 | token | <code>string</code> | The Token of you channel. |
 | appid | <code>string</code> | Your AppId. |

-And your setup should looks like this:
+And your setup should look like this:

 ```js
 nexplayer.Setup({